BCEM-UniAndes/Reproducibility-Guidelines/README.md

 * Version control

 #### Project folder in the Cloud:
 Every member in the lab needs to set up a project folder in a Cloud service of choice (Google Drive, OneDrive, Dropbox) in agreement with all project collaborators.
 This folder serves an essential purpose: to store the most important documents related to the project that will allow all parties to understand the project's developments.
-There is a suggested file structure and naming conventions for all files in this folder **(see sections XXX and YYY, below)**.
+There is a suggested file structure and naming conventions for all files in this folder **(see sections "[File Structure](#file-structure-)" and "[File Naming Conventions](#file-naming-conventions-)", below)**.

 #### Mind map:
 At first glance, you may wonder why this step is necessary, and one of the first one in the guide.
 After all, you may have joined us thinking about _getting your hands dirty_ with data.
 But, sometimes, it is a good idea to slow down, consider where to look and what to look for.
 At first, it may seem that nothing is happening.
 In time, you'll realize this is a helpful roadmap  – one that is meant to develop with your understanding of your project and the hints you receive from your results.